Baked Yuca Fries Are Delicious!

 Yuca fries are yummy

-Oh well, I suppose it is for the best.
-Throwing myself into a yuca-induced coma wouldn’t be wise.
-I will have to pass on the fries tonight, but if you happen to have some yuca sitting around or are planning a trip to the market, you should get yo’self a couple yucas and take a leap into yuca fry heaven.
+I don’t have yuca on hand, which means I have to pass on the fries tonight, but if you happen to have some yuca sitting around or are planning a trip to the market, you should get yo’self a couple yucas and make this recipe.

 Baked yuca fries recipe